-Landscape and Visual Mitigation Measures during Construction Implementation Status Implementation Status Relevant Contract(s) in the Reporting Period monthly during the 12-month establishment period after the completion of each batch of transplanting works.
-Long term management of the transplanted trees were currently monitored by ET CM 10 - Land formation works shall be followed with advanced hydroseeding around taxiways and runways as soon as practical annually.
-The advanced hydroseeding works around taxiways and runways were partially completed at this stage and would resume in next phase.
-To be implemented OM7- Compensatory tree planting for all felled trees shall be provided to the satisfaction of relevant Government departments.
+Landscape and Visual Mitigation Measures during Construction Implementation Status Relevant Contract(s) in the Reporting Period Implementation Status after the completion of each batch of transplanting works.
+Long term management of the transplanted trees were currently monitored by ET annually.
+CM 10 - Land formation works shall be followed with advanced hydroseeding around taxiways and runways as soon as practical The Contractor's performance on the implementation of advanced hydroseeding works was observed and checked by the ET during the weekly site inspection.
+3310 OM7 - Compensatory tree planting for all felled trees shall be provided to the satisfaction of relevant Government departments.
 Required numbers and locations of compensatory trees shall be determined and agreed separately with Government during the Tree Felling Application process under the relevant technical circulars.
 (1) Compensatory trees have been planted in batches at different time periods.
-The compensatory trees were checked by ET bi-monthly during the 12-month establishment period after the completion of each batch of compensatory tree planting works. ААНК
+The compensatory trees were checked by ET bi-monthly during the 12-month establishment period after the completion of each batch of compensatory tree planting works. ААНК Subsequently, the trees were monitored annually throughout the 10-year long-term management period, succeeding the establishment period for each batch of compensatory planting.